MicrosoftDocs/powerbi-docs.tr-tr/powerbi-docs/service-embed-secure.md

 }

-//Assumes there’s an iFrame on the page with id=”iFrame”
+//Assumes there's an iFrame on the page with id="iFrame"

 var report = document.getElementById("iFrame")